Simone Biles latest superstar to put 'mind and body' ahead of gold-medal dreams

-TOKYO — She's been called superhuman.
+TOKYO – She's been called superhuman.
 Otherworldly.
 Invincible.
-One word, though, has never come to mind when discussing Simone Biles.
+One word, though, has never come to mind when discussing Simone Biles: vulnerable.

 For the past five years, it seemed nothing could ground the greatest gymnast of all time.
 The weight of others' expectations became too great for Biles to bear on Tuesday, at the worst possible time.
 The U.S. had just begun competing in the team finals at the Tokyo Olympics when Biles decided she could not continue, saying she was not in the right "head space" to perform her high-risk gymnastics safely and effectively.